szze/SpecFlowPlus-Resources/Reports.md

 1. Start `runtests.cmd` located in the directory of your edited profile.
 Your tests are executed and the report is generated.

 ## Generating Multiple Reports in a Single Test Run
 You can generate multiple reports from a single test run.
 To do so, you also need to modify your `.srprofile` file to reference the .cshtml templates and output paths for each reports.
 The settings for multiple reports are defined in the [[&lt;Report> element|SpecFlowPlus-Runner-Profiles#report]] of your profile.
+You can use these settings to determine the name of the report files and how to handle conflicts with existing files with the same name.